 The study of how humans interact with computers and how to design computer systems that are effective for people to use.
 This research area includes development and study of novel interface technologies, as well as consideration of the social and ethical aspects of computer system interaction and aspects of human-robot interaction.
 Cognitive science is also included where this informs the development or design of Information and Communication Technologies (ICT) systems.

-We aim to maintain the size of this research area as a proportion of the whole EPSRC portfolio, but with some further focusing of effort.
 This strategy recognises the importance of Human-Computer Interaction (HCI) research to a number of nationally important areas and the need to maintain capability and capacity in research and training to address these, while acknowledging the large, diverse nature of the current portfolio in this research area.

 We aim to support a diverse portfolio of interdisciplinary and human-centred research which accelerates impact and addresses the challenges of real-world deployments in a range of application domains.
 However, to maintain the area's health and meet the key need of increasing translation of research outputs between different application domains, by the end of the Delivery Plan we wish to see a research area that includes an increased proportion of underpinning research.
 Researchers should therefore take opportunities individually and as part of larger, application-focused projects to prioritise fundamental research, ranging from models, methods and theories of (and for) interactive system design/development, to novel interaction technologies.